UCSB-AMPLab/telar-docs/index.md

 **A minimal computing framework for creating visual narrative exhibitions with IIIF images and scrollytelling.**

 {: .beta }
-> **Beta Release - v0.3.2-beta**
+> **Beta Release - v0.3.3-beta**
-> This release adds image sizing syntax for panel markdown and customizable index page.
+> This release fixes a critical workflow bug.
+Version 0.3.2-beta added image sizing syntax for panel markdown and customizable index page.
 Version 0.3.1-beta fixed critical bugs with image and thumbnail loading.
-Version 0.3.0-beta introduced comprehensive error messaging and Google Sheets integration.

 ## What is Telar?